-The respondent may elect for the university conduct board to adjudicate charges involving prohibited behaviors listed in rule 3335-23-04 of the Administrative Code, except paragraphs (A) (academic misconduct) and (C) (sexual misconduct).
+The respondent may elect for the university conduct board to adjudicate charges involving prohibited behaviors listed in 3335-23-04 of the Administrative Code, except paragraphs (A) academic misconduct.
 For charges involving sexual misconduct to be heard by the board, there shall be no student membership.
-For charges involving prohibited behaviors listed in rule 3335-23-04 of the Administrative Code, except paragraphs (A) (academic misconduct) and (C) (sexual misconduct), the board consists of:
+For charges involving prohibited behaviors listed in 3335-23-04 of the Administrative Code, except paragraphs (A) academic misconduct and (C) sexual misconduct, the board consists of a minimum of:

-- (1) Fifteen faculty and/or administrative members recommended by the director of student conduct to the vice president for student life for three-year terms which begin with the autumn term: - (2) Twelve undergraduate student members, appointed by undergraduate student government; - (3) Six graduate student members, appointed by the council of graduate students; - (4) Two professional student members, appointed by the inter-professional council; and - (5) The director of student conduct or designee shall serve as board coordinator ex-officio without vote.
+- (1) Fifteen faculty and/or administrative members recommended by the director of student conduct to the vice president for student life for three-year terms which begin with the autumn term; - (2) Twelve undergraduate student members, appointed by undergraduate student government; - (3) Six graduate student members, appointed by the council of graduate students; - (4) Two professional student members, appointed by the inter-professional council; and - (5) The director of student conduct or designee shall serve as board coordinator ex-officio without vote.